dmbarbour/wikilon/docs/ABCRT.md

 I had an interesting idea to use [opaque timer values](https://awelonblue.wordpress.com/2016/08/02/profiling-pure-code/).
 But in context of value stowage (and possible caching of computations), I think it wouldn't work out very nicely.

+## Miscellaneous Ideas

+### Accelerators via DSLs

+It might be worthwhile to pursue the 'accelerator via DSL' approach for performance at some point.
+If we want C language for a given subprogram, for example, we could model a C interpreter then accelerate its operation.
+C is perhaps not an optimal target to fit into a purely functional program, but there may be other low level languages for which this is a useful idea.
+(Especially anything that will fit casually into a GPGPU.)